ViniciusPaldes/tech-challenge-chess-game/README.md

-# Chess Game - Tech Challenge - Vinícius Paldês
+# Tic Tac Toe Game - Tech Challenge - Vinícius Paldês

 Hello, the goal of this app is to present my skills using React JS.
 This test was made using CoderByte, it was accomplished after around 2 hours.

 ## Requirement

-Given a created UI for a Chess Game implement the logic.
+Given a created UI for a Tic Tac Toe Game, implement the logic:

 - Player selection
 - Player swipe